-- What constitutes "significant homophony/ambiguity"? - Look at other well known cases of neutralization/merger (e.g. Hebrew, Sanskrit). - Can we determine how much homophony/ambiguity a language can tolerate?
+- What did the root inventory of Middle Korean look like?
+(This is a very important issue!) - What constitutes "significant homophony/ambiguity"? - Look at other well known cases of neutralization/merger. - Can we determine how much homophony/ambiguity a language can tolerate?
 Homophony?
-Realistically, only in terms of types, not tokens (and only at the lexical level, not at word boundaries). - Ambiguity?
+Realistically, only in terms of words, not tokens (and only at the lexical level, not at word boundaries). - Ambiguity?
 No, we can't determine this. - Can we undermine the notion that neutralization/merger is strongly counter-functional?
-Ouite possibly...stay tuned...
+Quite possibly...stay tuned...

-Many thanks to Adam Albright, Ik-Sang Eom, Bill Idsardi, Jongho Jun, Yoonjung Kang, and Jie Zhang.
+Many thanks to Adam Albright, Ik-Sang Eom, Bill Idsardi, Chiyuki Ito, Jongho Jun, Yoonjung Kang, and Jie Zhang.
 Thanks also to David-Etienne Bouchard and Öner Özçelik.
-God bless Glyne Piggott.